Applications of cone structures to the anisotropic rheonomic Huygens' principle: Ellipsoids and quadratic simplification

 Consider a hypersurface $ \Sigma^0 \subset \textup{Ker}(dt) $ of centered ellipsoids $ \Sigma^0_p $ varying smoothly with $ p \in M $ (i.e., $ \Sigma^0 $ is transverse to the fibers of $ \text{Ker}(dt) $) and a smooth section $ W $ of $ \textup{Ker}(dt)$ (i.e., $W$ is a time-dependent vector field on $N$) so that

-We will refer to $W$ as the {\em wind}, which represents any physical phenomenom that generates a displacement on the propagation, usually associated with the medium where the wave propagates.
+We will refer to $W$ as the {\em wind}, which represents any physical phenomenon that generates a displacement on the propagation, usually associated with the medium where the wave propagates.
 Indeed, $ W $ can represent the wind if the wave propagates through the air, but also water streams if the propagation takes place in the sea or in a river, or other phenomena.
-As stated in $\S$ \ref{subsec:general_setting}, we will assume that the wind is ``mild'', which means that the zero section lies in the (open) region enclosed by $ \Sigma $ (the unit ball of $ F $); this guarantees that $ \Sigma $ properly defines a Finsler metric of Randers type for each $t$.
+As stated in \S \ref{subsec:general_setting}, we will assume that the wind is ``mild'', which means that the zero section lies in the (open) region enclosed by $ \Sigma $ (the unit ball of $ F $); this guarantees that $ \Sigma $ properly defines a Finsler metric of Randers type for each $t$.
 For all $ p \in M $, the vectors $ v \in \Sigma^0_p $ are characterized by the ellipsoid equation $ Q_p(v) = 1 $, i.e.,

-where $ Q_p $ is a quadratic form that depends on the orientation of the ellipsoid and its semi-axes. $ Q_p $ determines a norm $ H_p := \sqrt{Q_p} $ in $ \textup{Ker}(dt_p) $ that satisfies the parallelogram law, so it induces a Euclidean scalar product
+where $ Q_p $ is a quadratic form that depends on the orientation of the ellipsoid and its semi-axes. $ Q_p $ determines a norm $ H_p \coloneqq \sqrt{Q_p} $ in $ \textup{Ker}(dt_p) $ that satisfies the parallelogram law, so it induces a Euclidean scalar product

 being $ \Sigma^0_p $ its indicatrix.
 Since the ellipsoids vary smoothly from point to point, one has a Riemannian metric $ h $ on $ \textup{Ker}(dt) $.
-If $ \Sigma $ is the indicatrix of the Finsler metric $ F $, given by the displaced ellipses, then:
+If $ \Sigma $ is the indicatrix of the Finsler metric $ F $, given by the displaced ellipses, then

-for $ p \in M, v \in \textup{Ker}(dt_p) $, the latter as $ H(v) = \sqrt{h(v,v)}$.
+for any $ p \in M, v \in \textup{Ker}(dt_p) $ (recall $ H_p(v) = \sqrt{h_p(v,v)}$).
 The pair $(h,W)$ is the {\em Zermelo data} for the (time-dependent) Randers metric $F$.
 The formula \eqref{eZermeloData} characterizes them and the constraint $h(W,W)<1$ is implicit in the assumption of mild wind.
 These are the elements to construct the required Lorentzian metric\footnote{Recall that signature $(+,-\dots ,-)$ is used here, in contrast with \cite{CJS11,CJS}.} $g$.